Azure/communication-ui-library/packages/react-composites/review/react-composites.api.md

     SendBoxAttachFile: JSX.Element;
 };

+// Warning: (ae-incompatible-release-tags) The symbol "CompositeIcons" is marked as @public, but its signature references "CallWithChatCompositeIcons" which is marked as @beta
+//
 // @public
-export type CompositeIcons = ComponentIcons & Record<keyof typeof COMPOSITE_ONLY_ICONS, JSX.Element>;
+export type CompositeIcons = ChatCompositeIcons & CallCompositeIcons & CallWithChatCompositeIcons;

 // @public
 export interface CompositeLocale {